Iemontine/cIembot/README.md

 # clembot

-A Discord bot featuring AI chat, AI image analysis, numerous fun/useful social tools, link downloading, music playing, a reminder system, automatic birthday wishing, and more.
+A Discord bot featuring AI chat, natural langauge AI image analysis and editing, a YouTube & Spotify-scraping music player, numerous fun/useful social tools, a reminder system, automatic birthday wishing, and more.

 This bot serves as a proxy for things I am simply interested in coding, and there are several, sometimes completely unrelated, functionality built into it over the years since I started development in December 2021.